-By the time we got to the gate, everyone was already having a great time.
-As the handline was set up and the gate was unlocked (a difficult process), people explored the sump at the side and had a chat about the cave so far.
-I think we all agreed that it was pretty great – and we weren’t even at the ‘good‘ section yet!
-Past the gate, as the ladder was set up and the first of us headed down, others were exploring a small chamber on the other side of a squeeze between the gate and ladder pitch.
-It had a teasingly encouraging amount of helictite formation inside, and got us excited for what was to come.
+By the time we got to the gate, everyone was having a great time.
+After the handline was set up and the gate unlocked (a difficult process), people examined the sump and had a chat about the cave.
+We all agreed that it was pretty great – and we weren’t even at the ‘good‘ section yet!
+Past the gate we explored a small chamber on the other side of a squeeze between the gate and ladder pitch.
+It had a teasing amount of helictites inside, and got us excited for what was to come.

-Helictite Chamber did not disappoint, either!
-There was an amazing amount of formation around us, clumps of helictite larger than anything any of us had seen before alongside some lovely shawls and a few stalactites.
+Helictite Chamber did not disappoint either!
+There was an amazing amount of formation around us, clumps of helictites larger than anything any of us had seen before, alongside some lovely shawls and a few stalactites.
 Eventually, though, we continued on towards our final destination, Gunbarrel Aven.

 I honestly didn’t think anything would impress us more than the helictites, but I was wrong.
 As you walk into the aven, you’re just immediately hit with a sense of BIG walls.
-The 100m+ of sheer rock curving up into the dark (even scurions could only just light up the top!), and surrounding you in a circular ‘gunbarrel’- esque shape, was magnificent.
-The climbers among us were instantly plotting where possible routes could be set, and all of us were just looking around taking it in.
-We ended up all sitting down and just staring up, trying to decide if the long shape on one of the side walls was a tape being overgrown by calcite and mud or just a very strange formation, and admiring the huge chockstone that separates gunbarrel from another adjacent aven.
+The 100m+ of sheer rock curving up into the dark (even Scurions could barely light up the top!) and surrounding you in a circular ‘gunbarrel’- esque shape was magnificent.
+The climbers among us were instantly plotting where possible routes could be set, and all of us were just looked around taking it in.
+We ended up all sitting down and just staring up, trying to decide if the long shape on one of the side walls was a balloon being overgrown by calcite and mud or just a very strange formation, and admiring the huge chockstone that separates the Gunbarrel from another adjacent aven.

-After a while, though, the fact that we had spent the last few hours wet caught up to us and it was time to head out again.
-I, for one, was immensely happy that I had thought to wear knee-pads as we entered the streamway crawl (for once, my knees escaped a trip unbruised!).
+After a while, though, the fact that we had spent the last few hours wet caught up to us, and it was time to head out again.
+I was immensely happy that I had thought to wear knee-pads as we entered the streamway crawl.
+For once, my knees escaped a trip unbruised!

-Being extra soaked while waiting in-between the ladder and hand-line I was glad that my thermals were pretty effective, as even wearing them I got a really good feeling of why this section was called the ‘Blowhole’, and I was glad I didn’t have to wait there too long!
+Being soaked while waiting in-between the ladder and hand-line, I was glad that my thermals were pretty effective!
+Even wearing them, I got a really good feeling of why this section was called the ‘Blowhole’, and I was glad I didn’t have to wait there too long!

 It was nearly dark by the time we were out of the cave, and we were all a little weary, but everyone agreed that it had been a great day.
-Undoubtedly there were a few of us wishing we had thought to bring a towel, but we changed into car clothes nevertheless, and by the time we were back at ANU we were nearly warm again!
+There were a few of us who wished we had thought to bring a towel, but we changed into car clothes nevertheless, and by the time we got back to ANU we were nearly warm again!